 If you’re setting up or adapting your estate plan as an unmarried couple, it is a good idea to contact a leading Chicago estate planning attorney to help you draft estate planning documents, manage the strategies, and implement your plans when the time comes.

-Below, we’ve included some essential guidelines to estate planning for unmarried couples, but in the meantime, you can call James C. Provenza & Associates, P.C. for a free, no-obligation consultation.
+Below, we’ve included some essential guidelines to estate planning for unmarried couples, but in the meantime, you can call James C. Provenza & Associates, P.C. at (847) 729-3939

 Safeguards for Married Couples